Office of Procurement, Acquisition and Logistics (OPAL)

 Within the Pharmaceutical Division, contracting actions/programs include: standardization, Repackaging and Specialty Pharmaceuticals.
 The Standardization program is open to VA facilities and other government agencies (e.g., Department of Defense, Bureau of Prisons, Indian Health Service, etc.).
 State Veterans Homes may also participate in the contracts/programs.
 The Repackaging and Specialty Pharmaceuticals is open to only VA facilities.

-Prime vendor contracts in place include: Pharmaceutical Prime Vendor (PPV), Subsistence Prime Vendor (SPV), and Reverse Distribution (pharmaceutical returns).
+Prime vendor contracts in place include: Pharmaceutical Prime Vendor (PPV) and Subsistence Prime Vendor (SPV).
 These contracts/programs are open to VA facilities.
 Other government agencies (e.g., Department of Defense, Bureau of Prisons, Indian Health Service, etc.) and State Veterans Homes may also participate in the contracts/programs depending on eligibility.

 Order Officers are nominated by the VISN Chief Logistics Officers (CLO) to National Contract Service.
 National Contract Service designates the Ordering Officers, who can then order against a number of VA’s National Prime Vendors, Indefinite Delivery Indefinite Quantity (IDIQ) contracts, and Blanket Purchase Agreements (BPAs).
 The commodities include pharmaceuticals, subsistence and nutrition.